Content Type Filters for SharePoint Online

 ContentTypeId managed property

-You can use this managed property if the content type ID has been controlled and therefore consistently configured across all site collections it exists in.
+You can use this managed property if the content type ID has been controlled and therefore consistently configured across all sites it exists in.
 Ways to do this are:

 • create and publish the content type via the Content Type Hub which ensures the ContentTypeId is the same across all site collections